JacksonOswalt/JacksonOswalt/README.md

+#wsg, I'm Jackson

-### I care about building the future.
+### Currently designing my piece of the future.

-Currently working on AI-enabled **HCIs and agentic hardware**, with an evolving interest in Defense tech.
+Working on AI-enabled **HCIs and agentic hardware**, with an evolving interest in Defense tech.

 I'm a student at USC's [Iovine and Young Academy](https://iovine-young.usc.edu/).